Immigration Links for Current Students

 Register for classes

 IMPORTANT: Report to the ALP as soon as you arrive in New York!!!
-To report your arrival, please use our online Check-in system, Compass, found on our website.
-To check in, you will need your UNI and a password.
+To report your arrival, please use this link.
+You will need your UNI and a password.
 The UNI will be provided to you by our Admissions Office after you are admitted to the program.
 Also, to complete your arrival reporting, please have your visa and immigration admission stamp ready.
-You will need to upload those two documents to the system.
+You will need to upload the two documents to the system.
 If you do not report within 7 business days of arrival, our program will terminate your SEVIS record and you will be required to leave the program and the US.